Duck Chase

 Optimize it!

-As shown in plot, we will first define a few variables:
+As shown in the plot, we will first define a few variables:

-- $r$ to be grey circle's radius, $R$ to be pond radius.
+- $r$ to be the grey circle's radius, $R$ to be the pond's radius.

 From here, we can immediately derive a few relations: